Ford Escort (North America): Design overview

-The second-generation Ford Escort adopted the Mazda B platform (BG); in North America, the chassis was also used by the Mazda 323/Protegé.
-Again using front-wheel drive, the wheelbase expanded to 98.4 inches (almost within an inch of the Tempo).
+The second-generation Ford Escort adopted the front-wheel drive Mazda B platform (BG; designated CT120 by Ford), shared with the Mazda 323/Protegé in North America.
+The wheelbase was extended to 98.4 inches (almost within an inch of the Tempo).
 To improve handling stability, a rear anti-sway bar was added to the rear suspension.
 In another design change, the Escort adopted independent rear suspension.

 The Escort shared its body with the third-generation Ford Laser, introduced in Japan in 1989.
-The two model lines are nearly identical in appearance; the standard Escort was styled with a grille insert styled in line with the Ford Taurus and places the rear license plate between the taillamps (the Laser, into the rear bumper).
-The Escort sedan was styled with a body-color C-pillar, with black trim for the Laser (a design adopted for higher-trim Mercury Tracer sedans).
-In line with the previous generation, the Escort GT again adopted an asymmetrical grille insert.
-Unique to North America, the five-door Escort station wagon was styled with vertical taillamps (in line with the larger Taurus); following the discontinuation of the LTD Country Squire, the Escort wagon now served as half of the Ford station wagon line.
+The standard Escort was styled with a grille insert in line with the Ford Taurus (the Laser, a grille design closer in line with the Falcon); the license plate was placed between the taillamps (the Laser placed its license plate on the rear bumper to accommodate wider Australian units).
+On sedans, the Escort was styled with a body-color C-pillar; the Laser used a black-painted C-pillar (featured on higher-trim Mercury Tracers).

+The Escort/Tracer was the only version of the Mazda platform produced as a station wagon, featuring vertical taillamps (in line with the larger Taurus).
+After the 1991 model year (and the discontinuation of the LTD Country Squire), the Escort served as half of the Ford station wagon line in North America.
+The higher-performance Escort GT made its return, distinguished by its asymmetrical grille, alloy wheels, and full-width taillamps.

 Powertrain details

 While the Laser shared powertrain offerings with the Mazda Familia/323, the Escort carried over the 1.9L CVH inline-four (retuned to 88 hp) from the previous generation.
 For 1991, the engine replaced the previous throttle-body fuel injection with a sequential configuration (SEFI); to allow for a lower hoodline, the engine was tilted forward.

 The Escort GT dropped the CVH engine, replacing it with the Mazda-sourced 127 hp DOHC BP 1.8L I4 (shared with the Mazda Protegé LX and Mazda MX-5).
 The 4-speed manual and 3-speed automatic transmissions were dropped.
 Both engines were paired with a standard 5-speed manual transmission; a 4-speed automatic was offered with the 1.9L engine as an option.

 The 1.9-litre engine was one of the first Ford engines to feature distributorless ignition (known as EDIS, Electronic Distributorless Ignition System).
 The Ford Escort GT was fitted with four-wheel disc brakes.